Crunch-io/webdocs/crunch/crunch_headings-and-subtotals.md

 To create either headings or subtotals, first click the plus sign where you want the heading to appear in the list of categorical variables.
 ![](images/headings2.png)

 If you stop here you will have created a _Heading_, which is just a label that helps organize the categories in a categorical variable.
-If you want to turn these headings into subtotals, drag the variable whose values you want to subtotal into the heading.
+If you want to turn these headings into subtotals, drag the categories whose values you want to subtotal into the heading.

 ![](images/headings.gif)